aneeqaf/Quantum-Simulation/QuantumSim/python_scripts/README.md

 These options should be modified if default value is not desired:
 * **--approx** : the value of this option is the denominator of the fidelity; e.g For fidelity = 0.125 , --approx=8.
 This acts as an epsilon for choosing CZ paths when performing approximate simulation.
+* **--binary_vectors_only** : this is a flag.
+Use it when the final amplitude vector of a batch is desired in binary format instead of the ASCII format.
+The default is ASCII.
 * **--column_major** : this is flag.
 If specified then the grid for the 2D circuit is column major.
 The default value is row major.
 * **--layers_hgates_b4_meas** : this option takes in a value for the number of layers of H gates at the end of the requested number of cycles.
 This is to facilitate simulation of layers of H gates at the end of the requested number of cycles without having to generate specific circuit files for this purpose.
 Default is zero.
 Do not use this option if the circuit file already has the required layer of H gates.
 * **--no_checkpoint_with_ranges** : this is a flag to prevent checkpointing the state vector for the process prefix bits before ranges begin.
 Default is false.